IBM/event-streams/_11.1/02-installing/12-upgrading.md

 5. Click the version number link in the **Update channel** section (for example, **v3.0**).
 The **Change Subscription update channel** dialog is displayed, showing the channels that are available to upgrade to.
 6. Select **v3.1** and click the **Save** button on the **Change Subscription Update Channel** dialog.

-   **Important:** If you receive the following warning message in the status, remove it by changing the value of the `spec.version` field to `latest` in the YAML file:
+   **Important:** If you receive a warning message similar to the following in the status, remove it by changing the value of the `spec.version` field to `latest` in the YAML file:

    ```
-   Invalid version '11.0.4'.
-The only valid version is 'latest'.
-Edit spec.version to set the field to 'latest'.
+   Invalid value '11.0.4' set for spec.version.
+Your instance will be reconciled as 'latest', the only valid value for spec.version.
+Ensure you set spec.version to 'latest'.
    ```
 All {{site.data.reuse.short_name}} pods that need to be updated as part of the upgrade will be gracefully rolled.
 Where required, ZooKeeper pods will roll one at a time, followed by Kafka brokers rolling one at a time.

 **Note:** The number of containers in each Kafka broker will reduce from 2 to 1 as the TLS-sidecar container will be removed from each broker during the upgrade process.